Vice Chancellor and President’s Scholarships

 - Academic and research standing as reflected in the student’s application for admission and scholarship awarded at UniSA

-- the student’s ability to demonstrate how their research exemplifies alignment with the objectives of the ‘Transformed PhD’ and how they would use the scholarship to further these objectives,
+- the student’s ability to demonstrate how their research exemplifies alignment with the objectives of the ‘Transformed PhD’ and how they will use the scholarship to further these objectives,

 - the student’s supervisory panel